Khaudum the wildest national park in Namibia

 What to Bring:

-• Water and Food: Bring enough water for drinking and cooking, as well as food for the entire stay.
+• Water and food: Bring enough water for drinking and cooking, as well as food for the entire stay.

-• Camping Equipment: Tent, sleeping bag, mat, eating utensils, stove, etc.
+• Camping equipment: Tent, sleeping bag, mat, eating utensils, stove, etc.

 • Sunscreen: The sun in Namibia is strong.

-• Torch or Headlamp: For the evening.
+• Headlamps or torches: For the evening.

 Safety: